QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 **Local Area Network** (LAN, `réseau domestique`) is a network established within a limited area such as your home.

 **Router**: a device usually connecting a LAN network, with a WAN network.
-It does "routing", meaning sending determining the route that packets will take to arrive to the destination network.
+It does "routing", meaning selecting the route/path that packets will take to arrive at the destination.

 **Hub/Switch**: a device that can be connected via ethernet to usually at least 4, up to 64 devices.
 They are receiving packets from others hosts, and they handle the delivery of packets while ensuring that they are received in the right order, and are not corrupted.

 <details class="details-n">
 <summary><b>Ethernet</b>: this is a cable that can be used to connect a device to a Hub/Switch.</summary>

-Instead of connecting nodes/devices to each others, they all are connected to a switch/hub using Ethernet (norm IEE 802.3).
+Instead of connecting nodes/devices to each other, they all are connected to a switch/hub using Ethernet (norm IEE 802.3).
 They are using a technique called "Carrier sensitive multiple access with collision detection", or **CSMA/CP** in short, to handle collisions.

 If both the switch and the machine try to send a message at the same time, then both messages are colluding, and are destroyed
   * each other signal that they will re-send the message
   * each network card has its own delay before sending a message again
-  * the machine/switch send the message first, and there is hopefully no problem this time
+  * the machine/switch sends the message first, and there is hopefully no problem this time
 </details>
 </div><div>